 - Laboratory Services

 - Wound Care & Hyperbaric Center

 Above all else, we are committed to the care and improvement of human life.
-In recognition of this commitment, we will strive to deliver high quality, cost effective health care in the community we serve.

 Citrus Memorial Hospital will be the trusted hospital of choice providing compassionate quality care to every patient every time.